Euro zone back in firing line over growth, lowflation, Greece

 "Just because all these issues are being discussed together does not mean it will give rise to a compromise or trade-offs.
 There has to be movement on all these points," Sapin said.

-The executive European Commission seems likely to send the French budget back to Paris for redrafting later this month, aggravating the political dispute over economic policy.
+The executive European Commission seems likely to send the French budget back to Paris for redrafting later this month, aggravating the political spat over economic policy.

 Behind the scenes, Berlin and Paris are scrambling to find a compromise that enables France to go further in tightening its budget and reforming rigid labour and product markets, while Germany would make a gesture on public investment.